 - 1. Go to Compliance Verification > Compliance Verification Rules, and click Add. - 2.
 In the Name field, enter the desired rule name. - 3.
-Toggle Status on or off to enable or disable the rule. - 4.
-For Type, select Windows, Mac, or Linux.
-This affects what rule types are available. - 5.
-From the Rule dropdown list, select the rule type and configure the related options.
+In the Tag Endpoint As dropdown list, select an existing tag or enter a new tag.
+EMS uses this tag to dynamically group together endpoints that satisfy the rule, as well as any other rules that are configured to use this tag. - 4.
+Toggle Enabled on or off to enable or disable the rule. - 5.
+(Optional) In the Comments field, enter any desired comments. - 6.
+Click Add Rule. - 7.
+Configure the rule: - a.
+For OS, select Windows, Mac, or Linux.
+This affects what rule types are available. - b.
+From the Rule Type dropdown list, select the rule type and configure the related options.
 Ensure that you click the + button after entering each criterion.
+See Compliance verification rule types on page 162 for descriptions of the rule types. - c.
+Click Save. - 8.
+Configure additional rules as desired by repeating steps 6-9.
+Click Save.